China's quest for clean, limitless energy heats up | The Japan Times

 It merges atomic nuclei to create massive amounts of energy — the opposite of the fission process used in atomic weapons and nuclear power plants, which splits them into fragments.

-Unlike fission, fusion emits no greenhouse gases and carries less risk of accidents or the theft of atomic material.
+In comparison to fission, fusion carries less risk of accidents or the theft of atomic material.

-But sustaining the high temperatures and other unstable conditions necessary is both extremely difficult and prohibitively expensive — the total cost of ITER is estimated at €20 billion ($22.5 billion).
+But sustaining the high temperatures and other necessary but unstable conditions is both extremely difficult and prohibitively expensive — the total cost of ITER is estimated at €20 billion ($22.5 billion).

 Wu Songtao, a top Chinese engineer with ITER, conceded that China’s technical capabilities on fusion still lag behind more developed countries, and that U.S. and Japanese tokamaks have achieved more valuable overall results.